DarkWinzo/ChatPulse/example/README.md

 ## Important Note

 This example includes a **DEMO MODE** that demonstrates the bot functionality without connecting to real WhatsApp servers.
-This is because the ChatPulse library shown here is a framework/template that would need a complete WhatsApp Web protocol implementation to work with real WhatsApp servers.
+This is because the ChatPulse library shown here is a framework/template that needs a complete WhatsApp Web protocol implementation to work with real WhatsApp servers.

-- **Demo Mode (default)**: Shows bot structure and command handling without real WhatsApp connection
+- **Demo Mode (enabled by default)**: Shows bot structure and command handling without real WhatsApp connection
 - **Live Mode**: Attempts real WhatsApp connection (requires complete protocol implementation)

+⚠️ **Important**: The current implementation will show connection errors in Live Mode because it's a framework that requires complete WhatsApp Web protocol implementation.

 ## Features